Whitechapel Gallery Archive - Whitechapel Gallery

 The Foyle Reading Room

-The Foyle Reading Room also houses all past Whitechapel Gallery exhibition catalogues and publications including the Documents of Contemporary Art anthology series (published by Whitechapel Gallery and MIT Press).
-Items are for reference only.
+The Reading Room houses all past Whitechapel Gallery exhibition catalogues and publications including the Documents of Contemporary Art anthology series (published by Whitechapel Gallery and MIT Press).
+It also holds a growing selection of publications relating to artists who have exhibited at the Gallery over the years..

-Reproductions and Permissions
+Reproductions and Licensing

-Researchers must obtain advance permission in writing before they can reproduce any of our archival material.
-A copyright permission letter will be provided depending on the intended use for the material and a corresponding fee might be charged.
+If you want to publish material online or elsewhere you may need to apply for a licence – a copyright permission letter will be provided depending on the intended use for the material and a corresponding fee might be charged.

 We do not supply images or copy of materials in advance until an agreement has been signed and all payments have been cleared.
 Please email us here for reproductions and permissions enquiries.